 A big reason for the need to trim weed has to do with appearances.
-You spent all this time watching your plants grow and working around-the-clock to cultivate quality bud, so the final step is to make it look like quality bud.
+You spent all this time watching your plants grow and working around the clock to cultivate quality buds, so the final step is to make it look like quality bud.
 The top-shelf cannabis at your local dispensary is well-manicured and trimmed, so you should do the same for yours.

 Flavours and Aromas